PietroBernardelle/Final_project_API_2020/README.md

-# Final project for: Algorithm and Principles of Computer Science Course.
+# Final project: Algorithm and Principles of Computer Science Course.

 ## Requirements